Sarah Sewall: Harvard and military partnerships

-Obama Campaign, Transition, and State Department
+Obama Campaign, transition, and State Department

 Sewall was an early foreign policy advisor to then-candidate Barack Obama and served as a national surrogate during the 2008 campaign.
 She helped lead his pre-election transition effort and following the election directed the reviews of all national security, foreign policy, intelligence and development agencies before returning to Harvard.

 President Obama nominated Sewall to be Under Secretary of State for Civilian Security, Democracy and Human Rights (known bureaucratically as "J") and she was confirmed on February 11, 2014.
 Sewall was responsible for integrating a reconfigured team of 5 bureaus and 3 offices with widely disparate missions, some 2,000 employees, and over $5 billion annual budget.

 An early strategic review process produced a joint J mission and three key priorities that guided Sewall's tenure: preventing the spread of violent extremism, preventing mass atrocities, and advancing the rule of law and anticorruption.
-She is credited with spearheading the Obama Administration's 2015 Countering Violent Extremism (CVE) policy and the associated White House Summit to Counter Violent Extremism hosted by the State Department.
+She is credited with spearheading the Obama administration's 2015 Countering Violent Extremism (CVE) policy and the associated White House Summit to Counter Violent Extremism hosted by the State Department.
 The policy harnessed non-military foreign assistance to prevent radicalization of vulnerable communities and elevated the role of civil society in prevention efforts.
 Sewall also consistently emphasized the importance of governance and human rights in the counterterrorism battle.
 The United Nations ultimately adopted this comprehensive, rights-based approach, which it calls preventing violent extremism (PVE).

 Sewall also strengthened the State Department's ability to understand and prevent conflict, particularly mass killings of civilians.
 She worked to elevate corruption as a U.S. foreign policy priority and security issue.
 Sewall's personal diplomatic engagement focused on preventing conflict, terrorism, and atrocities in countries such as Nigeria, Guatemala, the Democratic Republic of Congo, Indonesia, East Africa, Bangladesh, and Kazakhstan.

 Personal life

 Sewall has been married to Thomas P. Conroy since 1994.
 They have four daughters.
 Conroy served in the Massachusetts House of Representatives from 2007 to 2015.
+While in college, she competed on Harvard's women's lacrosse team.